DraconDev/git-ai-committer/tasks.md

 ## Do

-- Another feature we need that when we select the ai
+- Another feature we need that in the provider priority we should also be able to set the model we are using

 ## Done